 The pandemic is dramatically changing the habits of consumers and businesses.
 Many of these changes will remain long after the virus has diminished.
 Is your business prepared to deal with them?

-- 5 ways to prepare your business for the impact of COVID-19
+- 5 ways to prepare your business for the impact of a pandemic

-- Offers and free resources for small businesses facing COVID-19
+- Offers and free resources for small businesses facing a pandemic

-With each passing day, the COVID-19 is rapidly spreading around the world.
+With each passing day, the recent pandemic is rapidly spreading around the world.
 As a result, most companies are struggling to improve their plans to ensure the continuity of their business.
-The impact that the COVID-19 has created around the world is unprecedented.
+The impact that the pandemic has created around the world is unprecedented.
 The pandemic is expected to cost the world economy $2.7 trillion in production costs.

 Given the lack of long-term forecast for the disease and the absence of an established response plan, most companies are not sufficiently prepared to manage and mitigate the risks that the pandemic represents for their business.
 While adapting to home working may cause some immediate drawbacks, there are other important long-term implications still to be considered.

 Fortunately, there are still things you can do to help your business.
 Here are a few simple initiatives that, although they are inexpensive, can have a big impact now and after the current climate of uncertainty is resolved.